pramodhrai/blockchaintutorial/README.md

 This code repository is meant for a <a href="https://events.bizzabo.com/ma2017/agenda/session/206634">talk</a> at Magic Symposium 2017 in KL, Malaysia on 6th October.
-My main goal at this point is to explain how a blockchain works, and its key concepts.
+My main goal at this point is to explain how a blockchain works and its key concepts.

-Gists vs Repo: I was considering using a gist, but <a href="https://stackoverflow.com/questions/43724011/gist-vs-repository-for-tutorial"> learned </a> that directories aren't supported, hence have placed the code here in a repo.
+Gist vs Repo: I was considering using a gist, but <a href="https://stackoverflow.com/questions/43724011/gist-vs-repository-for-tutorial"> learned </a> that directories aren't supported, hence have placed the code here in a repo.
 You can clone it in a local env and run it with the command `ruby blockchain_generator.rb`.